leannejdong/briefCV/README.md

 # Dr Leanne J Dong

+I am a all rounder technologist with a software engineering background combine with deep interests in hardware, networking.

 Email: leanne@spacetimenoise.dev